jhu-dvrk/dvrk-readthedocs/docs/pages/setup/Si/SUJ.rst

    SUJ Si RAC connections

-Once you've disconnected all of the cables we need to preserve for the dVRK, you can remove all the electronics, bracket, battery... from the patient cart.
+Once you've disconnected all the cables we need to preserve for the dVRK, you can remove all the electronics, bracket, battery... from the patient cart.
 Ideally, there should be nothing above the "shoulders" so you have a somewhat flat surface to stack the 4 dVRK-Si controllers.